Thousands Of Women Have No Idea A Telegram Network Is Sharing Fake Images Of Them Nude

 About 104,852 images of women have been posted publicly to the app, with 70% of the photos coming from social media or private sources.
 A small number of these victims appeared to be underage.
 The rest of the images were likely shared privately, researchers say.

-Unlike the algorithms that make deepfake videos — including non-consensual pornography — the Telegram bot doesn’t need thousands of images to work.
+Unlike the algorithms that make deepfake videos — including nonconsensual sexual videos — the Telegram bot doesn’t need thousands of images to work.
 It only needs one, “which is really a reason why so many private individuals are attacked, because only one profile picture from Facebook is enough to do this,” said Patrini.

 This harassment appears to be happening without the knowledge or consent of the photographed women, a vast majority of who are private citizens rather than celebrities or influencers.